xma711/notebook/software_engineering/readings/pragmatic_programmer/README.md

 It depends.

 If the file should have been there, then an exception is needed.
-Something unexpected happened - a file you wer expecting to exist seems to have disappeared.
+Something unexpected happened - a file you were expecting to exist seems to have disappeared.
 On the other hand, if you have no idea whether the file should exist or not, then it doesn't seem exceptional if you can't find it, and an error return is appropriate.